 For sensitive spaces like molecular testing labs, designers will frequently use antimicrobial or medical grade cabinetry.

-For extremely cramped spaces, designers might utilize mobile storage and workspaces, such as our multifunctional FLEX systems.
+In extremely cramped spaces, designers might utilize mobile storage and workspaces, such as our multifunctional FLEX systems.
 When equipped with different accessories, — such as drying racks and overhead cabinets — these workspaces become essential parts of a laboratory.

 For particularly sensitive surfaces, anti-vibration and locking wheel accessories supplement our already sturdy construction.
 In some cases, we will create specialty anti-vibration tables to prevent any movement.